mmssr/infosec_icebreakers/README.md

 # infosec_icebreakers
-Infosec discussion topics to generate discussion among teammates
+## Infosec discussion topics to generate discussion among teammates

 How could we enumerate AD security groups without elevated permissions?

 What constitutes an environment?

-Can we facilitate SSO without SAML or kerberos?
+How can we facilitate SSO without SAML or kerberos?

+What would happen to a running program if it's executable file has been modified or deleted?